ArunaUsitha/form-validator/README.md

 A simple form validate plugin used to validate HTML Forms.

 ## Author :Aruna Usitha

- used to validate html input elements on the fly of a form

- required Jquery library 2.00 or higher
+Simple and light weight Javascript library that validates HTML form elements on the fly. currently Bootstrap 3,4 are supported. required JQuery library 2.00 or higher.

+## Installation
+Add Plugin CSS top of the page & js file on bottom of the page.

 ## usage